YuchenWang1/BMKG-DCoT/README.md

 * `--max_steps`: Maximum number of reasoning steps the agent can take.

 ---
-## ✉️ Citation & Contact

-Please cite this paper the "Yuchen Wang, Yanjie Zhu, Wen Xiong, C.S.
-Cai.
-"BMKG-DCoT: Decision-making Chain of Thought on Bridge Maintenance Knowledge Graphs." in your publications.
-For collaborations and questions, please open an issue.
+## 🗂 BMKG

+We release a de-identified BMKG dataset for research only.

+#### `graph.json`
+- Nodes: bridge name, component code/part, defect location, defect, maintenance measure, etc.
+  - Typical fields: `id`, `type`, `name`, and optional attributes.
+- Edges: relations such as `bridge -> component`, `component -> part`, `location -> defect`, `defect -> measure`.
+  - Typical fields: `source`, `target`, `relation`.

+#### `data.json`
+- Includes at least: `qid`, `question`, and `answer` for evaluation or demonstration.

+### Usage & Ethics
+- For academic research only.
+- Any re-identification attempts or commercial use are strictly prohibited.
+- Please acknowledge this dataset ("de-identified BMKG") when publishing results.

 ---

-## 🌐 A Note on Language Support / 关于语言支持的说明
+## 🌐 A Note on Language Support

 Please note that the current experimental data is derived from `Chinese inspection reports`.
 Consequently, the knowledge graph and the current codebase are primarily designed and tested for `Chinese`.

 While we have included translated English prompts in the prompt files, they have not been fully tested yet.
 We plan to release a version fully adapted for English datasets in a future update.
 Stay tuned!

+---
+## ✉️ Citation & Contact

+Please cite this paper the "Yuchen Wang, Yanjie Zhu, Wen Xiong, C.S.
+Cai.
+"BMKG-DCoT: Decision-making Chain of Thought on Bridge Maintenance Knowledge Graphs." in your publications.
+For collaborations and questions, please open an issue.